kparc/kcc/README.md

 * The right balance between two extremes is `asap`, or "adequately spaced and annotated program".
-While k syntax encourages you to produce very dense code, think of others and don't sacrifice too much readability.
-Waste of space is a waste of time, but so is unreadable code.
-Comments are part of the code and also take space, so boil them down to some reasonable size.
+While k syntax encourages you to produce very dense code, think of others and don't sacrifice too much of readability.
+A waste of space is a waste of time — but so is unreadable code.

+* Comments are part of the code and also take space, so boil them down to some reasonable size as well.

 * With k, it is possible to minimize code scrolling or even avoid it completely.
   When the entire program or component fits in your view, you lose no time on